 PLEASE NOTE!
 May, June and July are peak months of a HIGH TOURIST SEASON in Cusco.
 It means that train tickets ARE SELL OUT QUICKLY!!
 Please be aware that the inka jungle tour leaves daily; however, return train tickets may not be available, if you like to book on last moment.
 To avoid this inconvenience, please book several weeks in advance!

-We pick you up from your hotel to start best inca jungle trek at 6am.
+We pick you up from your hotel at 6am.
 We drive for about three hours through the beautiful Sacred Valley of the Incas, admiring the scenery of the Peruvian Andes, till we get to the Abra Malaga Pass to an altitude of 4350m/14,357ft above sea level.
 Here you choose your bike, put on your riding gear.
-The guide will give a quick briefing to start the inka jungle tour and then we bike downhill through a cloud forest, passing small villages, abundant fields, rivers, bumpy hills and glacial topped peaks of the Vilcanota Mountain Range on the way to the small high jungle pueblo of Santa Maria (1,500m/4,950ft).
+The guide will give a quick briefing to start the best inca jungle trek and then we bike downhill through a cloud forest, passing small villages, abundant fields, rivers, bumpy hills and glacial topped peaks of the Vilcanota Mountain Range on the way to the small high jungle pueblo of Santa Maria (1,500m/4,950ft).
 The van tags along at the back for security and to make sure the group doesn’t get separated.
 The guide leads the way and you can marvel at and take in the astonishing mountain landscape around you.
 The memorable 3 hour bike ride is breathtaking and calming simultaneously.
 If you get tired you can just hop on the van.
 The road is paved all the way down so it’s easy riding though because of the smoothness of the road allows you to go pretty fast, which is fun!
 After a heart lunch we will get ready for our next adventure.
 In this Inca Jungle tour Machu Picchu you can enjoy rafting in the sacred Vilcanota River! (optional).
 During this excursion you will enjoy delightful scenery, rapids class 2 and 3, energetic and exhilarating!